Architectural Experience Design

 Spatial Design exists in dialogue with Curated Journeys and Visual Stories, where movement, observation, and inhabitation inform one another.
 Travel reveals spatial traditions, narrative preserves them, and design reinterprets them.

-Continue exploring through ProjectsAtlas, and The Lens—where environments, journeys, and visual narratives intersect within a broader cultural perspective.
+Continue exploring through Atlas and Compositions — where environments, journeys, and visual narratives intersect within a broader cultural perspective.

 The Engagement

-Spatial Experience Design engagements are collaborative design partnerships focused on conceptual space planning, architectural experience, and spatial clarity.
+Spatial Design engagements—grounded in Architectural Experience Design—are collaborative partnerships focused on conceptual space planning, architectural experience, and spatial clarity.

 Engagements are typically positioned at the conceptual or strategic stage of a project—supporting architects, institutions, developers, educators, and organizations who want to refine how a space functions and feels before or alongside technical development.